FreeTrav/psPILOT/psPILOT.md

 `«text»` is treated as a comment.

-The Standard suggests that this label be used to define program sections ("problems") and to set parameters for the section.
-It also permits the use of `@P` as the target of a `J:`, meaning "jump to the next `P:` statement".
+The Standard suggests that this statement be used to define program sections ("problems") and to set parameters for the section.
+It also permits the use of `@P` as the target of a `J:`, meaning "jump to the next problem (`P:` statement)".
 At present, the only use of `P:` in a psPILOT program is to allow the use of `@P` in `J:` statements.

 ### Extensions not suggested in the Standard